Skip to content

 The Overhead Rate: Indirect Costs of Performing Contract Work

 The overhead rate captures costs related to performing contract work that you cannot charge directly to a specific contract.
 These costs support the production function of the business.
 The distinction from G&A is critical: overhead costs exist because you perform contract work.
 G&A costs exist because you run a company.
-FAR Part 31 and CAS 418 (Allocation of Direct and Indirect Costs) govern how these pools are structured and allocated.

 Costs that belong in the overhead pool: